atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 -   Is not part of an activity where it is essential

 #### Test Instructions
-1. Check that there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update
+1. Check that there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update [SC 2.2.2]

 #### Test Results
-If the above check fails, then SC 2.2.2, Conformance Requirement 5, and Baseline Requirement 21 fail.
+If the above check fails, then Baseline Test 21.2-AutoUpdate fails.

-Test Procedure for SC 1.4.2 Audio Control
+21.4 Test Procedure for Audio Control
 -----------------------------------------
+**Baseline Test ID:** 21.4-AudioControl
 ### Identify Content
 Audio that automatically plays for more than 3 seconds.

 ### Test Instructions
-1. Check that either
+1. Check that either [SC 1.4.2]
     1.  a mechanism is available at the beginning of the page content or in platform accessibility features to pause or stop the audio, **OR**
     2.  a mechanism is available at the beginning of the page content or in platform accessibility features to control audio volume independently from the overall system volume level.

 ### Test Results
-If the above check fails, then SC 1.4.2, WCAG Conformance Requirement 5: Non-interference, and Baseline Requirement 21 fail.
+If the above check fails, then Baseline Test 21.4-AudioControl fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------